 Newfield Exploration Co.
-(NFX), the U.S. oil producer with properties from Utah to Malaysia, plunged after saying international production may drop as much as 25 percent next year.
+(NFX:US), the U.S. oil producer with properties from Utah to Malaysia, plunged after saying international production may drop as much as 25 percent next year.

 Net output is affected by the terms of production-sharing contracts with partners on some projects, Chairman and Chief Executive Officer Lee Boothby said during a conference call with analysts and investors today.
 Growing production in Malaysia and higher oil prices mean there will be declines in Newfield’s net share occurring earlier than expected, he said.